We practice what we preach

 4. Login with default credentials: admin / password

-On the main screen (System → Management → Switch Information):
+Back on the Netgear switch (System → Management → Switch Information):

 • Check the DHCP Mode: Enable checkbox

-The switch will request an IP via DHCP from OPNsense DNSmasq and receive 10.0.10.99 based on your static lease configuration.
+The switch will reboot and request an IP via DHCP from OPNsense, receiving 10.0.10.99 based on your static lease configuration.

 After the switch reboots: